weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 If we let N- co, we obtain (23).

-6.17 Theorem Assume a increases monotonically and «' € R on [a,b].
+6.17 Theorem Assume a increases monotonically and «'  \in  R on [a,b].
 Let f be a bounded real function on [a,b].

 an